jpgmv1998/reproducible_paper_template/README.md

   * Examples: `example_biomeDivision_ibge`; `example_muniDivision2015_ibge`; `example_priorityMuniAmazon_mma`; `example_prodesDeforestationAmazon_inpe`.

-  * For each example folder you should follow the download instructions in `documentation/_metadata.txt` and save the data in the `input` folder.
+  * For each example folder, you should follow the download instructions in `documentation/_metadata.txt` and save the data in the `input` folder.
 The `output` folder will be automatically populated when running the `_example_masterfile_raw2clean.R`.

-  * The template `_template_datasetName_dataSource` contains a skeleton of the `_metadata.txt` file and the folders structure to be used for your own datasets.
+  * The template `_template_datasetName_dataSource` contains a skeleton of the `_metadata.txt` file and the folder structure to be used for your own datasets.

 * `projectSpecific` - a folder containing: